artainmo/trading_bot/README.md

 Use 10% funds for high-risk/high-reward investments.

 #### Support and resistance
-Or floors and ceilings, they are price areas that tend to act like barriers.
+Or floors and ceilings, they are price areas that tend to act like barriers.<br>
-Here we rely on what happened in the past with technical analysis.
+Here we rely on what happened in the past with technical analysis.<br>
-Support or floors, is where buying was interesting previously and resistance is where selling was interesting previously.
+Support or floors, is where buying was interesting previously and resistance is where selling was interesting previously.<br>
-You can look at weekly or even all graph to find floor and ceilings, to look at potentially interesting long-term or short-term investments.
+You can look at weekly or even all graphs to find floor and ceilings, to look at potentially interesting long-term or short-term investments.

-##### levels
+##### Levels
-Different levels exist that all have their own floor and ceilings.
+Different levels exist that all have their own floor and ceilings.<br>
-They can be seen as consolidation trends that all have a floor and ceiling.
+They can be seen as consolidation trends that all have a floor and ceiling.<br>
-First see in what level you are, then look if you are at floor or ceiling of this level.
+First see in what level you are, then look if you are at floor or ceiling of this level.<br>
-Lower levels are always better because they will probably end up in a longer upward trend, what will make short term investments way easier.
-Very useful when in a consolidation trends --> level size in % based on highest value: example min-floor:115 max-ceiling:140 -> 25/140 * 100  * 2(becuase 50% is considered 100% or 25%)| 0 - 25%
+Lower levels are always better because they will probably end up in a longer upward trend.<br>
+--> level size in % based on highest value: example min-floor:115 max-ceiling:140 -> 25/140 * 100  * 2(becuase 50% is considered 100% or 25%)| 0 - 25%<br>
 --> position inside level | max-ceiling - mim-floor | 0 - 25%

-How to algorithm-find levels?
+How does an algorithm find levels?<br>
-Use the 26day ema, As long as 0,0012745% or less change/hour, you are inside the level where you can search for floor and ceiling, look only at last time you were in this level, the level should have a 24h range
+Use the 26day ema.
+As long as 0,0012745% or less change/hour you are inside the level where you can search for floor and ceiling, look only at last time you were in this level, the level should have a 24h range.

 #### Continuous and reversal patterns
 Are patterns that you can recognize from the beginning, knowing that the chance is high